 While writing a job and there is only 12MB available on the Data SD card, the audio stops recording.
 The following message displays: Space is Low.
 Audio Has Stopped Recording To Data SD Card.
-Data SD Card on page 55 to change the Data SD card while writing.

 Luminex audio options enable you to listen to the recording live.
 You can connect a headset or speakers to the Luminex for audio playback.
-Audio Playback on page 45 for more information about audio playback.